Cloud-Integration-2021/docs/README.md

 ## Deploy Backends

-To allow the s3 bucket to retrieve data from the backends, I used a reverse proxy (traefik) to expose the containers via a subdomain.
+To allow the s3 bucket to retrieve data from the backends, we used a reverse proxy (traefik) to expose the containers via a subdomain.

-Docker-compose.yml:
+Docker-compose.yml
 ```yml
 version: '2.1'
 services: